pingiun/BAPC2018-website/index.md

 Teams should be registered **30 September** at the latest, including shirt sizes and dietary information (using the "special needs" field).

+### During the contest

+The scorebord will be available live during the contest [here](/results.html).
+A livestream of the award ceremony will be available on the homepage after the contest ends.

 ### Previous contests

 <ul id="previousContests">